jaganmskcc/CloudConductor/docs/developer/creating_a_module.md

 ## Merger

 There is only one difference between the way mergers and tools are created.
-The difference if that you will need to extend the `Module/Merger` abstract class instead of `Modules/Module`.
+The difference being, you will need to extend the `Module/Merger` abstract class instead of `Modules/Module`.
 Other than that, the whole logic is similar.